Alfresco/docs-alfresco/media-management/latest/config/index.md

     See [Runtime administration with a JMX client](LINK) for instructions on how to connect a JMX client to your Alfresco server.

 ## Configuring a shared file content workspace

 You can configure Alfresco to use Amazon S3 or file directories for sharing content.

-Configure a directory as a shared content workspace using alfresco-global.properties.
+Configure a directory as a shared content workspace using `alfresco-global.properties`.

 Ensure that you have installed the required external and internal software.
 See [Prerequisites for using Media Management]({% link media-management/latest/install/index.md %}).

 1. Stop the Alfresco server.

-2. Edit your alfresco-global.properties file to specify your source and target content workspace type, and the location of your source and target directories; for example:
+2. Edit your `alfresco-global.properties` file to specify your source and target content workspace type, and the location of your source and target directories, for example:

-    ``` xml
+    ```xml
     content.remote.default.contentRefHandler.source.type=file
     content.remote.default.contentRefHandler.source.file.dir=
     content.remote.default.contentRefHandler.target.type=file